by JoAnn Stevelos, MS, MPH

 Fully engaging your community will take time and determination.
 Schedule meetings with your school principal, guidance counselors and school bus drivers to review the school’s policies on bullying and harassment.
 If the school does not have a policy, ask if you can work with the school district or your state education department to form a task force to address bullying.
 Call the below listed national, state and local anti-bullying groups.

 Surround your child with family and neighbors who know your child is being bullied and ask that they support you in protecting your child.
 Cultivating a “zero tolerance” for bullying environment in your child’s community ensures all children have access to a safe, nurturing, learning environment.
-You and your child can work together to insure all kids are safe and empowered to speak up against bullies.
+You and your child can work together to ensure all kids are safe and empowered to speak up against bullies.
 Remember, you may be the only person your child can trust and come to for help.

 Helping to Combat Bullying: Helpful Tips and Resources

 If your child or teen is a victim of bullying, here are just a few things you can do to help.
-There are many more ideas and interventions to be found in the below listed resources.
+There are many more ideas and interventions to be found in the below-listed resources.

 - Access the many resources available on the Internet.
 Below, you will find an extensive list of resources and organizations to help you help keep your child or teen safe.